By Brian Ford:

-The advantage of a CCW permit is that you can carry your weapon without anyone being aware you’re armed.
+The advantage of a CCW permit is, of course, that you can carry your weapon without anyone being aware you’re armed.
 But that advantage is lost if you behave in a way that draws attention to your firearm in public.

-People new to carrying often focus too much on their gun and may constantly reach back to check their weapon.
+People new to carrying often focus too much on their gun and may constantly reach back to touch or “check” their pistol.
 They may fidget with their holster if it isn’t secure or slips out of position.

 Both of these common behaviors should be curbed as much as possible.
+If you have good equipment, your gun isn’t going anywhere.
 The last thing you want is to lose the concealed part of concealed carry.
-Having a high quality holster that’s comfortable, and limiting any adjustments only to private settings can keep everyone calm.
+Having a high quality holster that’s secure and comfortable, and limiting making any adjustments only to private settings can keep everyone calm.

 6. Consider Your Clothing When Carrying

-Speaking of being comfortable, when you carry, it’s important to consider your holster’s impact on your outfit.
-Form-fitting fabrics may cause you rig to “print,” making the outline of your weapon visible.
+Speaking of being comfortable, when you carry, it’s important to consider your holster’s impact on what you’re wearing.
+Form-fitting fabrics may cause your rig to “print,” making the outline of your weapon visible.